Visiting Variants Using Lambdas – Part 1

 }

-We need a variadic make_overload(...) template function that takes any number of callable objects as input and returns a single callable object as its output.
+Our goal is to create an overload set from multiple lambdas.
+We need a make_overload(...) template function that takes several callable objects and returns a single callable object.

 );